|

 in the provisions of Article 391 of the Civil Code, an absence of

 only two years shall be sufficient.
+For the purpose of contracting

 the subsequent marriage under the preceding paragraph the spouse